 - Manaflow Band - Hitting enemy champions with a spell grants 25 maximum mana, up to 250 mana.
 Upon earning 250 mana, Manaflow Band restores 1% of your missing mana every 5 seconds.

-- Nimbus Cloak - Shortly after casting your Ultimate, gain a burst of movement speed.
+- Nimbus Cloak - Shortly after casting your Ultimate, gain a burst of decaying movement speed increase that lasts for 2.5s and allows you to pass through units.

 - Transcendence - Gain 10% CDR when you reach level 10.
 Excess CDR becomes AP or AD (Adaptive).

-- Celerity - Movement speed bonuses are 8% more effective on you.
+- Celerity - Movement speed bonuses are 7% more effective on you and gain 1% Movement Speed.

 - Absolute Focus - While above 70% health, gain extra adaptive damage.